 All Pro-Ject products are designed and handmade in Europe and are shipped to more than 80 countries worldwide.

-The AT-LP120-USB has a direct-drive, high-torque motor, and a die-cast aluminum platter with slip mat for reduced vibration.
+The AT-LP120-USB has a direct-drive, high-torque motor and a die-cast aluminum platter with a slip mat for reduced vibration.

 Reviewers regularly rate this turntable as great quality at an affordable price, which is synonymous with many Audio-Technica products.